xLAva/JediAcademyLinux/README.md

 ### Additional Asset File (optional):

-The additional asset file just contains a new default config with the gamepad already setup (including hmd recenter using the start button).
+The additional asset file just contains a new default config with the gamepad already setup (including Head-Mounted-Device recenter using the start button).
-Also a small translation string was added for the resolution selection (not needed in HMD mode).
+Also a small translation string was added for the resolution selection.
 The game runs fine without this asset file.

 If you want to use it, download the additional asset file and place it on your "base" folder of the "Jedi Knight III: Jedi Academy" insallation folder.